-Ta Tertiary alluvial deposits (Eocene?) - Very poorly exposed pebble- to boulder-conglomerate with subrounded to rounded clasts that weathers to form rounded slopes mostly blanketed by colluvium and regolith; given weathering habit, likely contains nonresistant, finer grained mudstone and sandstone interbeds, but these are not exposed; an excavation in this map unit west of Silver Creek Junction in the adjacent Park City West quadrangle revealed an apparently old, well-developed pedogenic carbonate (stage III+ of Birkeland and others, 1991) unrelated to the modern soils; clasts are principally Pennsylvanian-Permian orthoquartzite (likely Weber Quartzite) and Nugget Sandstone as much as 3 feet (1 m) in diameter; locally, as at the north end of Round Valley, includes rare limestone clasts from Paleozoic and Twin Creek strata; host to several previously unrecognized landslides of mostly subdued morphology; lower contact is unconformable over Paleozoic and Mesozoic strata, and this unit appears to partially fill paleotopographic depressions on and immediately south of thrust sheets of the Wyoming salient; upper contact with the Keetley Volcanics is not exposed but appears to be conformable and likely gradational as reported by Bryant (1990) in the Porcupine Ridge area about 20 miles (30 km) to the northeast; as mapped here, upper contact corresponds to a break in slope, with lower slopes of Tertiary alluvial deposits (Ta) covered with Weber and Nugget sandstone clasts, above which are steeper slopes and abundant resistant volcanic clasts of the Silver Creek breccia (Tksc); Bryant (1990) reported a maximum thickness of about 1000 feet (300 m) for this map unit in the Salt Lake City 30' x 60' quadrangle; in this map area, the unit is only as much as about 50 feet (15 m) thick.
+Toc Older conglomerate (middle? to upper Eocene) -Very poorly exposed pebble- to boulder-conglomerate with subrounded to rounded clasts that weathers to form rounded slopes mostly blanketed by colluvium and regolith; given weathering habit, likely contains nonresistant, finer grained mudstone and sandstone interbeds, but these are not exposed; an excavation in this map unit west of Silver Creek Junction in the adjacent Park City West quadrangle revealed an apparently old, well-developed pedogenic carbonate (stage III+ of Birkeland and others, 1991) unrelated to the modern soils; clasts are principally Pennsylvanian-Permian orthoquartzite (likely Weber Sandstone) and Nugget Sandstone as much as 3 feet (1 m) in diameter; locally, as at the north end of Round Valley, includes rare limestone clasts from Paleozoic and Twin Creek strata; host to several previously unrecognized landslides of mostly subdued morphology; lower contact is unconformable over Paleozoic and Mesozoic strata, and this unit appears to partially fill paleotopographic depressions on and immediately south of thrust sheets of the Wyoming salient; upper contact with the Keetley Volcanics is not exposed but appears to be conformable and likely gradational as reported by Bryant (1990) in the Porcupine Ridge area about 20 miles (30 km) to the northeast, although Anderson (in preparation) reported that Keetley Volcanics interfinger with this map unit in the adjacent Wanship quadrangle; as mapped here, the upper contact corresponds to a break in slope, with lower slopes of older conglomerate (Toc) covered with Weber and Nugget sandstone clasts, above which are steeper slopes and abundant resistant volcanic clasts of the Silver Creek breccia (Tksc); Bryant (1990) reported a maximum thickness of about 1000 feet (300 m) for this map unit in the Salt Lake City 30' x 60' quadrangle; in this map area, the unit is only as much as about 50 feet (15 m) thick.